Pussycat Dolls Present: Girlicious: Episode 10: You Are Girlicious

 Chrystina struggles with not knowing her song but thanks to Natalie she pulls off her strongest performance to date.
 Charlye is once again criticized for not mixing with the group and her desire is questioned, while Nichole is told she should push more.

 In the end, Robin calls Nichole first, thanks to her fitting right in the image of the group.
 She then calls Tiffanie as the second member of the group.
 She then calls a girl who will not be in Girlicious, Charlye, who is told to hang up her boa.
-Robin then manages the suspense before revealing the final member and Natalie begins to hope that both her and Chrystina will be in the group.
-Indeed, Robin states that while "three girls in this group is great [sic], four girls are Girlicious".
+Robin then manages the suspense before proclaiming that while "three girls in this group is great [sic], four girls is Girlicious," revealing that both Natalie and Chrystina made the final lineup.
 After that, the music video for "Like Me" is aired.

 Post show careers

 Alexis, Ilisa and Jenna have all released songs on their respective Myspaces.